 Reflexology has been investigated in MS. In one study, 71 patients were randomised to either reflexology treatment with manual pressure on specific points in the feet and massage of the calf area, or to non-specific massage of the calf area only.
 53 patients completed the study and there were significant improvements in the mean scores of paraesthesia (abnormal sensations such as pins and needles), bladder symptoms, muscle strength and spasticity.

 In a second study, 73 people received either reflexology or basic foot masssage weekly for 10 weeks, primarily as a treatment for pain.
-Although people in the reflexology group did no better than those in the basic foot massage group, both groups showed benefit in pain, fatigue, depression and spasms.
+Both groups showed benefit in pain, fatigue, depression and spasms with no clear difference between reflexology and massage.
 The effect on pain last for up to twelve weeks.

 Another study used a survey method to investigate complementary and alternative therapies use by people with MS. The results of the survey highlighted reflexology as one of the most popular therapies used by people with the condition.

 Reflexology treatment relieves symptoms of multiple sclerosis: a randomised controlled study.

 Multiple Sclerosis 2003;9(4) 356-361.

 Reflexology for the treatment of pain in people with multiple sclerosis: a double-blind randomised sham-controlled clinical trial.